 The Museum Of Modern Art or MoMA as it is more popularly known, is one of New York City's iconic spots celebrated as the home of some of the greatest works of avant-garde painting, sculpture, film, and multi-media art in the world.
 It is also located in prime real estate, between fifth and sixth Avenue on 53rd Street, Midtown Manhattan.

-A. MoMA's Architecture Department started in 1932 and was established under Philip C. Johnson, Chairman of the Department.
+MoMA's Architecture and Design Department started in 1932 and was established under Philip C. Johnson, Chairman of the Department.

-A. MoMA's Architecture Collection consists of 28,000 works including architectural models, drawings and photographs.
+A. MoMA's design collection consists of 28,000 works including architectural models, drawings and photographs.

-A. Legendary architects and designers such as Frank Lloyd Wright, Paul László, the Eameses, Isamu Noguchi, and George Nelson's works are on display as part of the MoMA Architecture collections.
+Legendary architects and designers such as Frank Lloyd Wright, Paul László, the Eameses, Isamu Noguchi, and George Nelson's works are on display as part of the MoMA design collections.